Sunlis/ONI-nerf-electrolyzer/README.md

 # Analysis of Problematic Buildings

+A &check; in the heading indicates the rebalance has been implemented. &bull; indicates it is in progress.

 ## Automatic Dispenser

 The primary use case of this building is to remain unpowered and dispense immediately.